codeigniter4/CodeIgniter4/user_guide_src/source/testing/overview.rst

 The Test Class
 ==============

 In order to take advantage of the additional tools provided, your tests must extend ``CIUnitTestCase``.

+There are no rules for how test files must be placed.
+However, we recommend that you establish placement rules in advance so that you can quickly understand where the test files are located.
-All tests are expected to be located in the **tests/app** directory by default.

-To test a new library, **Foo**, you would create a new file at **tests/app/Libraries/FooTest.php**:
+In this document, we will place the test files corresponding to the classes in the **app** directory in the **tests/app** directory.
+To test a new library, **app/Libraries/Foo.php**, you would create a new file at **tests/app/Libraries/FooTest.php**:

 .. literalinclude:: overview/001.php

-To test one of your models, you might end up with something like this in **tests/app/Models/OneOfMyModelsTest.php**:
+To test one of your models, **app/Models/UserMode.php**, you might end up with something like this in **tests/app/Models/UserModelTest.php**:

 .. literalinclude:: overview/002.php